Emurgo/yoroi/src/crypto/sync_design.md

 Before we can proceed, let us discuss a strawman solution.
 In this solution a wallet keeps at most *gapLimit* unused external addresses which are shown to the user.
 Once the wallet observes a transaction on one of these unused external addresses, it will mark it as used and allows the user to generate another address.

-Management of internal addresses is similar, albeit more simple as the wallet needs to keep just a single temporarily-unused.
+Management of internal addresses is similar, albeit more simple as the wallet needs to keep just a single temporarily-unused address (internal addresses are never shown to the user and, assuming we do not process concurrent outgoing transactions, the wallet just needs a single new change address).
 We will therefore focus next discussion only on the external addresses

 ### Problem with concurrent wallet instances